permguard/permguard/site/content/blog/0001/index.md

 Introducing Permguard: the Zero Trust, cloud-native solution built for the future of authorization.
 {{< /callout >}}

 **Permguard** secures your application layer with Policy-as-Code, using its own language and extensible with other policy engines.
-Centralize policies and manage multi-domain resources and user actions with PBAC.
+Centralize policies and manage multi-namespace resources and user actions with PBAC.

 - Built for scale, **Permguard** supports multi-account and multi-tenant setups, perfect for complex environments.
 Developers can seamlessly plan and deploy permissions, backed by Git-like object storage that guarantees immutability and versioning out of the box to meet enterprise compliance needs.